chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 Mesh
 ~~~~~

-Despite previous examples, in this example, we use a mesh generated using Gmsh.
+Contrary to previous examples, in this example, we use a mesh generated using Gmsh.
 The Gmsh (with an extension of .msh) file is located inside the example folder.

 .. code-block:: text